ViniciusNalaSantos/ML_TitanicAlgoritm/README.md

 #### 2. Coming soon...

-The articles contains all the information needed to understand the code.
+The articles contain all the information needed to understand the code.